Pack Internship Grant Program

 When do the internships take place?

-The internships take place during the Spring semester (mid-January - April 30).
+The internships take place each Spring semester (mid-January - April 30).
 Hours are distributed differently at each internship—employers and interns work together to determine an appropriate schedule.
-The program sets a minimum of 8 hours of work each week, but no more than 15 hours a week for the intern.
+The program requires that interns work a minimum of 8 hours per week, but no more than 15 hours per week.

 What are the benefits of being a Pack Intern?